 There is really nothing else to say about the car mechanically.
 The turning radius is poor, the steering is heavy, the limpid pickup is sometimes mollified by the exhaust note when the cutout is open, but beyond this there’s only the exciting, sporty good looks.
 But then what was there in 1926 for sportsmen?
 The Auburn Speedster had not arrived.
 The Paige Daytona Speedster was gone, and all the other American car manufacturers were making routine roadsters of singularly lackluster appearance.
-As a result the Kissel Speedster was the “it” car, as they said at the time.
-Because access to sporty European cars was scant, servicing possibilities few if one did happen to import one, the Kissel represented a sporty compromise in the mid-1920’s.
+As a result, the Kissel Speedster was the “it” car, as they said at the time.
+Because access to sporty European cars was scant, servicing possibilities few if one happened to import one, the Kissel represented a sporty compromise in the mid-1920’s.

 I recall looking through a Fawcett-produced old cars book, which, along with the negligibly edited Floyd Clymer publications offered minimal information, but they were what we had in the 50s.
 There was a picture of a wonderful Kissel Speedster owned by a Claude Cato somewhere in Texas.
 That’s all I remember.